By: MADDI MCGILLVRAY

 Written and directed by Takashi Miike and Tetsuya Oishi

 Warner Brothers and HanWay Films

-Blade of the Immortal successfully merges the over the top conventions of samurai films with Miike’s flare for violence.
-The fight scenes are breathtaking, action-packed and blood-soaked, with every battle feeling different and inventive.
+Blade of the Immortal successfully merges the over-the-top conventions of samurai films with Miike’s flare for violence.
+The fight scenes are breathtaking and action-packed, with every battle feeling different and inventive.
 Each of Manji’s opponents wield an array of unusual weaponry that adds to their individuality – they also add great rewatch value!
-Most notable is the film’s jaw dropping twenty-minute long final battle, which reportedly involved over 300 people and took more than two weeks to film.
+Most notable is the film’s jaw dropping twenty-minute-long final battle sequence, which reportedly involved over 300 people and took more than two weeks to film.

 Whether you are familiar with the original source material or not, Blade of the Immortal is a true mark of Miike’s prolific career.
-It combines Miike’s penchant for blood-spatter and close-up shots of severed limbs and may even earn the title as 2017’s film with the largest bodycount.
-Perhaps he, too, feels like an ageless warrior who can’t be harmed and keeps coming back for more.
+It combines his penchant for bloodspatter and close-up shots of severed limbs and may even earn the title as 2017’s film with the largest bodycount.